NOTE: This website uses GTranslate to present information in numerous languages. Wake Tech is not responsible for inaccurate translations.

-- The AA (Associate in Arts). the AS (Associate in Science), the AFA (Associate in Fine Arts - Visual Arts), and the AE (Associate in Engineering) degree programs are designed for students who plan to transfer to a four-year college or university.
+The Associate in Arts (AA), Associate in Science (AS), Associate in Fine Arts - Visual Arts (AFA) and Associate in Engineering (AE) degree programs are designed for students who plan to transfer to a four-year college or university.

-- The AAS (Associate in Applied Science) degree program is designed to prepare students for immediate employment after graduation.
+The Associate in Applied Science (AAS) degree program is designed to prepare students for immediate employment after graduation.

 NOTE: Some students with an AA or an AS degree choose to enter the workforce immediately.
 Students with an AAS degree may opt for transfer to a four-year institution through special articulation agreements.

-Tuition can be paid online through WebAdvisor or in person
+Tuition can be paid online through Self-Service or in person at any campus.

 Wake Tech does not offer student housing on or off campus.

-Students who need to verify enrollment for health insurers or other entities can print and mail this enrollment verification.
+Students who need to verify enrollment for health insurers or other entities can print and mail an enrollment verification form.

 Students can use Wake Tech's online directory to contact instructors.
 Contact information is also provided on every course syllabus.